rafalh/dashfaction/README.md

 * hit-sounds support for dedicated servers
 * other usability and stability fixes

-See `CHANGELOG` file for a detailed list of all features.
+See [CHANGELOG file](docs/CHANGELOG.md) for a detailed list of all features.

+You can also check out [examples of graphical improvements compared to the base game](docs/graphics_comparison).

 Client commands:
 * `maxfps value` - sets maximal FPS